 The report highlighted efforts that ensured the ministries of the PCC continued during the COVID-19 pandemic and in light of the cancellation of the 2020 General Assembly.
 The Assembly approved their recommendations which included:

-- National Indigenous Ministries Council becoming a standing committee of the General Assembly.
+- National Indigenous Ministry Council becoming a standing committee of the General Assembly.

 - Presenting a legal opinion related to adopting legislation about same-sex marriage.